 Mountain Valley Stone successfully completed outstanding work in site reclamation after the use of an area for mineral mining.
 This project included outstanding work in revegetation and results from implementing environmental technologies.
 Involving and giving students educational opportunities and using aerial drone photography to examine the progression of the project shows that meeting this requirement was taken far above regular obligation.
 This site will continue to provide educational opportunities for students interested in environmental work and while using these same forms of technology, they can help Mountain Valley Stone to continue to monitor the progress of the site as it is restored back to natural habitat.

-Mountain Valley Stone has been awarded a Platinum-level certification under the ANSI/NSC 373 Stone Sustainability Standard.
+Mountain Valley Stone has been awarded a Gold-level certification under the ANSI/NSC 373 Stone Sustainability Standard.